-In addition, Pratt's valuation of the State's incentive package indicates that Pratt was not "pursuing actively and in good faith the goal of preserving" bargaining unit work.
+The court finds that Pratt did not engage the State in good faith towards reaching that goal.
+In particular, Pratt's valuation of the State's incentive package indicates that Pratt was not "pursuing actively and in good faith the goal of preserving" bargaining unit work.
 Significantly, Pratt failed to assign any value whatsoever to incentives within the State's offer that did not impact EBIT, even where non-EBIT savings were embedded within those incentives.
 In numerous documents, Pratt officials acknowledge that there is additional, non-EBIT value in the State's proposal.
 See, e.g., Ex.
-61 (September 10, 2009 email from UTC's Vice President of Industrial Relations, James Miller, to Thomas Bowler, Head of Human Resources for UTC, stating that "there are other savings in the Governor's offer" beyond Pratt's valuation); Ex.
-62 (September 11, 2009 email from Miller to Bowler and others noting that, within the State's proposal to lift a cap on corporate tax credits, "there is the equivalent value of about \$6-7M that would be legitimate to UTC's benefit (not Pratt CARO/Cheshire) with the removal of the 70% tax credit," even though Pratt assigned no value to this incentive in its assessment of the
+61 (September 10, 2009 email exchange between UTC's Vice President of Industrial Relations, James Miller, and Thomas Bowler, Head of Human Resources for UTC, in which Bowler states "I read your note to say that there are 'real' savings beyond the 5m but that they just can't be assigned to cheshire.
+So maybe UTC or broader Pratt would bebefit [sic] from those savings beyond the 5m."
+In response, Miller confirms, "[t]here are other savings in the Governor's offer."); Ex.
+62 (September 11, 2009 email from Miller to Bowler and others noting that, within the State's proposal to lift a cap on corporate tax credits, "there is the equivalent value of about \$6-7M that would be legitimate to UTC's benefit (not Pratt CARO/Cheshire) with the removal of the 70% tax credit," even though Pratt assigned no value to this incentive in its assessment of the State's offer).40 Despite acknowledging this "real" value within the State's offer, Pratt officials assigned no value to this aspect of the State's offer.
+Indeed, Bowler even stated that he would "feel better if all there is for real savings is the 5m," the value assigned to the State's offer by Pratt.
+Ex.
+61. Eager to minimize the perceived value of the State's offer so as to justify implementation of the restructuring plans, Pratt was not actively and in good faith pursuing the goal of preserving bargaining work.